qmk/qmk_firmware/docs/feature_autocorrect.md

 Additionally, you will need a library for autocorrection.
 A small sample library is included by default, so that you can get up and running right away, but you can provide a customized library.

 By default, autocorrect is disabled.
-To enable it, you need to use the `AUTOCORRECT_TOGGLE` keycode to enable it.
+To enable it, you need to use the `AC_TOGG` keycode to enable it.
 The status is stored in persistent memory, so you shouldn't need to enabled it again.

 ## Customizing autocorrect library :id=customizing-autocorrect-library